-Methimazole Tablets is used for the treatment of hyperthyroidism in cats by lowering the amount of the thyroid hormone.
+Methimazole Tablets is used for the treatment of hyperthyroidism in cats by lowering the production of thyroid hormones.
 It does not cure the disease, but helps control hyperthyroidism if given for the rest of the cat's life.
-May also be used to protect the kidneys in dogs receiving cisplatin chemotherapy.

 Safety depends on correct dosage and administration, exactly as your veterinarian prescribed.
 Tell your veterinarian about other health conditions your pet has or medications they may be taking.

 Most side effects occur within the first year of therapy.
-Side effects may include vomiting, loss of appetite, skin conditions & sores and anemia.
+Side effects may include change in food consumption, lethargy, diarrhea/loose stool, vomiting, loss of appetite, skin conditions & sores and anemia.

 May be used in pregnant animals, but use extreme caution as it may cause thyroid problems in the babies.
 After receiving colostrum, kittens should be placed on a milk replacer to lessen absorption of methimazole.